What is ‘Assessment Without Levels’ and what does this mean to my child?

 During the year, in reports and in Parents’ Evenings, you will be told where your child is on this scale and what is being done to aid them to move further up it, if this is a likely scenario.

-We hope that you find this guide useful to help you understand why assessment has changed and how assessment has changed.
+We hope that you find this guide useful to help you understand why and how assessment has changed.
 As usual, please contact your child’s teacher should you have any queries.